ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/pci-dss.md

 ### Control 5: Use and regularly update anti-virus software or programs

 Threat Monitoring can integrate closely with common Anti Virus services like McAfee AV and ClamAV to provide real-time alerts on detected items.
-Additionally, the UKfast Security team can assist in setting up real-time on-access malware scanning and scheduled malware scans for your solution.
+Additionally, the UKFast Security team can assist in setting up real-time on-access malware scanning and scheduled malware scans for your solution.

 Taking scanning to the next level, Threat Monitoring ties in closely with industry recognised rootkit scanners to detect even the most deceptive malware, including many rootkits, trojans and system backdoors.
-With the assistance of a UKfast security professional, these scans can be set up to run on a schedule and alerts set up for detection events.
+With the assistance of a UKFast security professional, these scans can be set up to run on a schedule and alerts set up for detection events.

 ### Control 6: Develop and maintain secure systems and applications (Partial)